-- Examplify is compatible with Microsoft Windows and Macintosh OS.
-More information about supported Windows and Mac versions will be provided in the instructions students will receive prior to any exam that requires Examplify. - 3.
-If a student's computer suddenly becomes unusable prior to the beginning of an on-campus exam, the student may choose to take the exam using one of the library's computers (which will have Examplify already installed), or hand write the exam in a blue book. - 4.
-If a computer suddenly becomes unusable during an on-campus exam already in progress, the student must use a blue book to finish the exam from the point where the computer stopped working.
-Information Technology personnel will retrieve the work that was completed in Examplify prior to the crash.
+- 1. Exam software is compatible with Microsoft Windows and Macintosh OS.
+More information about supported Windows and Mac versions will be provided in the instructions students will receive prior to any exam that requires such software. - 2.
+If a student's computer suddenly becomes unusable prior to the beginning of an on-campus exam, the student may choose to take the exam using one of the library's computers, or hand write the exam in a blue book.

+3. If a computer suddenly becomes unusable during an on-campus exam already in progress, the student must use a blue book to finish the exam from the point where the computer stopped working.
 No technical assistance is available during an on-campus exam.
 Students taking an exam online using Canvas should follow the specific exam instructions for what to do in the event of a technical issue during an online exam.

-Information Technology Services professionals are available in the Library (or by phone at 651 290-6411 or email at lms@mitchellhamline.edu) to assist with installing, using, and troubleshooting problems with Examplify.
-They will also be available during every exam using Examplify, and will be notified of make-up final exams by Student Services.
+Information Technology Services professionals are available in the Library (or by email at ITHelp@mitchellhamline.edu) to assist with installing, using, and troubleshooting problems with exam software.
+They will also be available during every exam using exam software, and will be notified of make-up final exams by Student Services.